clegergh/DATA/Assignments/1_first_push_github.md

 ### Create a GitHub Issue as a notification

 [Create a Github Issue in your repository](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue), saying that Assignment 1 is complete.
 Assign it to estregger for review.

+### Reminder about AI usage

+If you used AI for this assignment, include a description of how you used it in the text of your GitHub issue.
+What tool did you use?
+Why?
+Was it helpful?
+Take screenshots showing your prompt(s) and the output(s), or find a way to export and share the chat with Elizabeth.
+Remember that undocumented AI usage is against the course policies.